nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Adding lab: `vim`

 Adds a lab to the TA’s schedule.
-Lab is assumed to be 1 hour long (adhering to CS2040 Lab timing) and no modification of duration is allowed
+<b> Lab is assumed to be 2 hour long (adhering to CS2040 Lab timing) </b> and no modification of duration is allowed

 - Name need not be unique
 - Cannot be clashes in the time with any other events